codeHaiku22/Learning-Python/README.md

 # Learning-Python
-Private repo of Python coding lessons
+A repo of Python coding lessons that could have been, should have been, would have been written in Markdown had I known about Markdown when this was created.